fjp/fjp.github.io/_posts/2018-06-19-minimu9v5-rtimulib2.markdown

 ## Introduction

-This blog post describes how to connect the [Pololu MinIMU 9 v5](https://www.pololu.com/product/2738) to a Rasperry Pi 3 B+ and use the [RTIMULib2]() to visualize the inertial measurement unit (imu) data such as orientation and acceleration.
+This blog post describes how to connect the [Pololu MinIMU-9 v5](https://www.pololu.com/product/2738) to a Rasperry Pi 3 B+ and use the [RTIMULib2](https://github.com/fjp/RTIMULib2) to visualize the inertial measurement unit (imu) data such as orientation and acceleration.

 ## Prerequisites

-This post requires that you have setup a Rasperry Pi running Linux Mate described in another blog post or the standard [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/).
+This post requires that you have setup a Rasperry Pi running Linux Mate described in another blog post or the standard [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian/) and the [Pololu MinIMU-9 v5](https://www.pololu.com/product/2738) from Pololu.

+## Hardware

+The MinIMU-9 v5 PCB houses two chips.
+One is the [LSM6DS33](https://www.pololu.com/file/0J1087/LSM6DS33.pdf) which contains a gyroscope and a linear accelerometer and the other one is the [LIS3MDL](https://www.pololu.com/file/0J1089/LIS3MDL.pdf) that contains a 3-axis magnetometer.
+Pololu also supplies a great free piece of software ([minimu9-ahrs](https://github.com/DavidEGrayson/minimu9-ahrs)) for Raspberry Pi for reading sensor data from Pololu IMU boards over I²C.
+When I first got the board, I tested it with this software and it worked great.
+However, because I require ros support I decided to use the RTIMULib2 which I will explain in more detail later.

 ## Hardware Connection

 The MinIMU has six pins, which are shown in the following figure.
+Beside the VDD and GND to power the imu, the SDA (data signal) and SCL (clock signal) pins are important.

 {% include figure image_path="https://a.pololu-files.com/picture/0J7068.1200.jpg?b556a123006d9828b014751124c74296" caption="Pololu MinIMU-9 v5" %}

 To communicate with the IMU the GPIO pins of the raspberrypi can be used.
-By taking a look at the
+By taking a look at the Raspberry Pi bus leaf from splitbrain.org, we see that GPIO 2 and 3 are called SDA and SCL, which can be direclty connected to the corresponding imu pins.

 {% include figure image_path="/assets/posts/2018-06-16-minimu9v5-rtimulib2/rpiblusleaf.png" caption="Rasberry Pi Bus leaf" %}

+For test purposes I used a bread board and four male to femal jumper wires to to connect the PCB to the GPIO pins.

 ## RTIMULib2